jkiv/icepool-board/README.md

 KiCad designs for the shapool project.

-shapool is a low-power SHA-256d FGPA miner (e.g. BTC) based on Lattice Semiconductor ICE40 FGPAs using the open-source IceStorm toolchain.
+shapool is a low-power SHA-256d FPGA miner (e.g. BTC) based on Lattice Semiconductor ICE40 FPGAs using the open-source IceStorm toolchain.

 These designs are licensed under the Creative Commons Attribution-ShareALike-NonCommercial 4.0 license.